Finance and Quantitative Management

 The finance and risk management major develops the student's ability to analyze financial information and recommend sound financing and investment options, as well as the ability to identify, analyze and manage the risks faced by individuals and organizations.

 Individuals who enjoy using analytical skills, making decisions, and explaining decision outcomes to others should consider the finance and risk management major.
-Additionally, students who enjoy working with people, are challenged by continuous learning requirements, and have a strong commitment to career advancement will enjoy a professional career path in finance and risk management.
+Additionally, students who enjoy working with people, are challenged by continuous learning requirements and have a strong commitment to career advancement will enjoy a professional career path in finance and risk management.

 Finance